NiclasGH/shippr/README.md

 ```

 ## Docker
-**TODO** here you can find a leightweight docker image for use in pipelines.
-It has kubectl, helm and shippr pre-installed.
-Most likely debian based
+The docker image is made to be used in CI/CD pipelines.
+It contains helm, kubectl and shippr